 Symptoms vary depending on the length of time a person has been infected with Lyme disease.
 In the days to weeks following the bite of an infected tick, a person may have flu-like symptoms, including fever, chills, headache, and joint and muscle pain.
 Some people may develop a rash which looks like a bullseye.
 Sometimes, there may be no early symptoms at all.
 Long-standing Lyme disease may cause other problems, including arthritis, heart complications, and issues with the nervous system.

 Lyme disease is treated with antibiotics.
 The most commonly used antibiotics are amoxicillin in young children, and doxycycline in older children and adults.
-Other antibiotics may be used if someone is allergic to these medications.
-Often, Lyme disease is treated with 4 weeks of oral antibiotics, though this may change depending on the exact presentation.
-If there is neurologic or cardiac involvement, IV antibiotics may be required.
+Other antibiotics may be used if a patient is allergic to these medications.
+Often, Lyme disease is treated with four weeks of oral antibiotics, but this may differ depending on the level of infection and which body systems are affected.
+If there infection is affecting the nervous system or the heart, intravenous (IV) antibiotics may be required.

 There are many strategies that can decrease the likelihood of being bitten by a tick and developing Lyme disease.
-When in a wooded area, covering exposed skin by wearing pants, socks, and long sleeved shirts can prevent ticks from attaching to the skin.
-Likewise, wearing brightly colored clothing makes ticks more easy to spot.
-The use of appropriate bug repellent is advised; always remember to read the product instructions to determine if a repellent is safe to use on children.
-After spending time outdoors, daily tick checks should be performed.
-Ticks like to hide in dark warm areas, including the armpits and the scalp.
+When in a wooded area, covering exposed skin by wearing pants, socks and long-sleeved shirts can prevent ticks from attaching to the skin.
+Wearing white or brightly colored clothing makes it easier to see ticks that have attached themselves.
+The use of appropriate bug repellent is advised; always remember to read the product instructions to determine whether a bug spray or liquid is safe to use on children.
+After spending time outdoors, tick checks should be performed all over the body.
+Ticks like to hide in dark warm areas, including the armpits, behind the knees and the scalp.
 If you find a tick on yourself or your child, please read the below instructions for safe removal.

 To safely remove a tick, you will need: